panzhous/panzhous.github.io/_pages/teaching.md

 ---

 #####  **Instructor for**
-  * Image Perception (CS424) at Singapore Management University, Spring 2025
+  * Generative AI for Vision (CS424) at Singapore Management University, Spring 2025
   * Project Experience (IS483) at Singapore Management University, Fall 2024

 #####  **Teaching Assistant for**